SkyLostTR/Cloudflare-Update-IP/README.md

 - Set `TARGET_DOMAIN` in `.env` to limit updates to a single zone.
 - Use `DRY_RUN=1` to preview changes without applying them.
 - Use `DEBUG=1` for detailed logs in `debug_output.txt`.
+- Use `--html-report report.html` to generate a visual report of all record changes.
 - Always keep your `.env` file private. **Never commit it to version control.**

 ---